MattKotsenas/jsImageDiff/README.md

 What's it for?
 --------------
 jsImageDiff is a library for n-way image diffing.
-It's small, lightweight, fast, and has no additional libraries dependencies. jsImageDiff should work anywhere HTML5 Canvas does.
+It's small, lightweight, fast, and has no additional library dependencies. jsImageDiff should work anywhere HTML5 Canvas does.

 How do I use it?
 ----------------